impossibledreams/wc-external-variations/readme.txt

 This plugin provides two shortcodes that you can use within your site:
 1. [wcev_product_attr] - allows you to display an product attribute, use the "name" attribute to find the right attribute.
-2. [wcev_var_field] - allows you to display a custom field for a variation, use the "id" attribute to point to the right field.
+2. [wcev_var_field] - allows you to display a custom field, attribute or data element for a variation, use the "id" attribute to point to the right field.
+The order of precendence is as follows: custom fields, attributes, then data elements.
 3. [wcev_var_postdate] - displays the formatted post date and time for a variation, doesn't take attributes.

 = External SKU and status fields =
 In addition to the external URL field, a second field called "External SKU" is provided for each variation.
 You can set this field and then use the provided shortcode to display it.
 The purpose is to track the external SKU separately from the internal one.

 There is now ability to specify the 'Add to Button' text in a specific variation.
 If the global setting is set, the variation-specific field will override it.

 = Settings =
 To change settings, go to WooCommerce Settings -> Products -> External Variations.
 The following are available:
 * Ability to change if links open in new or same window
 * Ability to change if links open when the 'Add to Cart' button is clicked or when the variation is selected
 * Ability to override the 'Add to Cart' button text for all external variations

 = More Details =
 Please note that this plugin has only been tested in a vanilla WordPress / WooCommerce installation without any other plugins.
 If you have other plugins that modify the functionality of the *Add to Cart* button, this plugin may not work or